ILCOINDevelopmentTeam/ivmc/README.md

-# EVMC
+# IVMC

 [![chat: on gitter][gitter badge]][Gitter]
 [![readme style: standard][readme style standard badge]][standard readme]

 > Ethereum Client-VM Connector API

-The EVMC is the low-level ABI between Ethereum Virtual Machines (EVMs) and Ethereum Clients.
+The IVMC is the low-level ABI between Ethereum Virtual Machines (EVMs) and Ethereum Clients.
 On the EVM side it supports classic EVM1 and [ewasm].
 On the Client-side it defines the interface for EVM implementations to access Ethereum environment and state.